-- ✓ Draw 2D Previews Can be checked ✓ on or off to display the toolpath previews in the 2D View. - Make 2D Previews Solid Can be checked ✓ on or off to switch from the wireframe view to a solid view. - ✓ Auto Open 3D View Selects whether the 3D view and Preview Toolpaths Form are automatically shown after toolpaths are created. - Draw rapid moves Toggles the visibility of red rapid-speed move lines on the 3D view when toolpaths are visible. - ✓ Draw plunge moves Toggles the visibility of cyan plunge-speed move lines on the 3D view when toolpaths are visible. - Draw retract moves Toggles the visibility of green retract-speed move lines on the 3D view when toolpaths are visible. - ✓ Draw join moves Toggles the visibility of purple join move lines on the 3D view when toolpaths are visible.
-A join move is a purely 2D move between toolpath contours, these are typically seen in Offset pattern Pocket Toolpaths. - Wrapping Off Toggles between flat and wrapped toolpaths when using Rotary Machining and Wrapping.
+✓ Draw 2D Previews Can be checked ✓ on or off to display the toolpath previews in the 2D View.

+✓ Make 2D Previews Solid Can be checked ✓ on or off to switch from the wireframe view to a solid view.

+✓ Auto Open 3D ViewSelects whether the 3D view and Preview Toolpaths Form are automatically shown after toolpaths are created.

+Draw rapid moves Toggles the visibility of red rapid-speed move lines on the 3D view when toolpaths are visible.

+Draw plunge moves Toggles the visibility of cyan plunge-speed move lines on the 3D view when toolpaths are visible.

+✓ Draw retract moves Toggles the visibility of green retract-speed move lines on the 3D view when toolpaths are visible.

+Draw join moves Toggles the visibility of purple join move lines on the 3D view when toolpaths are visible.
+A join move is a purely 2D move between toolpath contours, these are typically seen in Offset pattern Pocket Toolpaths.

+Wrapping Off Toggles between flat and wrapped toolpaths when using Rotary Machining and Wrapping.

-Wrap Y Values (around X Axis) This will wrap the visible toolpaths around the X Axis when using Rotary Machining and Wrapping.
+Wrap Y Values (around X Axis) This will wrap the visible toolpaths around the X Axis in a rotary job.
 This is an intensive process and can run slowly.

-Wrap X Values (around Y Axis) This will wrap the visible toolpaths around the Y Axis when using Rotary Machining and Wrapping.
+Wrap X Values (around Y Axis) This will wrap the visible toolpaths around the Y Axis in a rotary job.
 This is an intensive process and can run slowly.